raulpalmaa/MSF_Izhikevich/README.md

 The material you will find here provides the main tools to apply the Master stability function (MSF) formalism to networks of Izhikevich neurons.
 Results on this topic can be found in the paper: [Aristides and Cerdeira , *Master stability functions of networks of Izhikevich neurons* (2024)](https://doi.org/10.1103/PhysRevE.109.044213).
-Cite this work if you use this, or parts of this material.
+Cite this work if you use this material or any parts of it :)

 ## MSF review:
 A quick review of the mathematical formalism can be found at MSF_101.md